crweiner/hacktoberfest-swag-list/docs/list.md

 - **Swag**: A pack of 12 Encore stickers
 - **Requirements**: Build an app with Encore, tweet your Encore Flow diagram, or contribute to [encoredev/encore](https://github.com/encoredev/encore)
-- **How to sign up**: Pick up a [GitHub Issue](https://github.com/encoredev/encore/issues), or check out the [Quick Start](https://encore.dev/docs/quick-start) to build your first Encore app and once you're done post it in our Show & Tell!
+- **How to sign up**: Pick up a [GitHub Issue](https://github.com/encoredev/encore/issues), or check out the [Quick Start](https://encore.dev/docs/quick-start) to build your first Encore app and once you're done post it in our Show & Tell!.
+Once you've done any of them, fill out [this form](https://docs.google.com/forms/d/e/1FAIpQLSfHBrwJir4B_MoC7olVh-1feXjEynqMhq0aO6QTYEd40Qon-A/viewform) to claim your prize.
 - **Notes**: [See the Hacktoberfest blog post and weekly Community Office Hours every Friday](https://community.encore.dev/t/our-new-office-hours-to-kick-off-hacktoberfest/66)

 ### F